 Proof that a great R-Rated action movie can come out of the US still, but also just because it’s a great action movie set in a slightly fantastic version of the world featuring a criminal underworld powered by honour, legends, and gold coins and manages to build that world without stopping to berate you with dialogue.
 John Wick is the most fun I had at the movies in the last half of the year.

 The Babadook is one of the creepiest films I’ve ever seen.
-If you have kids or know kids this might be a hard one to watch because it features a mother at her wits end who then gets terrorized by a demon but the ultimate catharsis she experiences and the acceptance of her past and present are kinda beautiful in their ow weird, fucked up way.
+If you have kids or know kids this might be a hard one to watch because it features a mother at her wit’s end who then gets terrorized by a demon but the ultimate catharsis she experiences and the acceptance of her past and present are kinda beautiful in their own weird, fucked up way.

 Yes, it’s basically The Avengers in space, but the Guardians of the Galaxy manages to be the most unique film out of the Marvel universe in a long time.
 It retains the style and humour of director James Gunn while still fitting in with the rest of the universe, manages to make stars out of a tree and a raccoon, and still manage to flesh out the greater universe without sacrificing its own story.

 So here you are, the best film of the year.
-Chris Evans as the leader of a rebellion in a post apocalyptic world of a futuristic train where the class divisions are decided by the ticket people bought when the train started running.
+Chris Evans is the leader of a rebellion in a post-apocalyptic world of a futuristic train where the class divisions are decided by the ticket people bought when the train started running.
 The action is perfect, the story is rife with symbolism, and the message is a bleak one: sometimes you just have to blow it all up.